Soups

 Scroll on for the recipe for this one-pot vegetarian soup.
 If you make it, be sure to leave a rating and a comment, and tag us on Instagram so we can see your version!

-One-Pot Vegetarian Moroccan Stew
+One-Pot Vegetable Chickpea Stew

 An easy one-pot recipe for vegetarian stew with chickpeas.
-The perfect plant-based main that takes just 30 minutes to make.
+The perfect plant-based main that takes just 30 minutes to make

 Ingredients